 Our family keeps a year’s worth of expenses (not income) put aside in cash reserves; it provides financial insurance with the side benefits of lower stress and less concern about stock market gyrations.
 In my opinion, emergency funds can actually have a better return on investment than what you see on your bank statement.

 I don’t chase rates nearly as much as I used to, but it still pays to shop around.
 Too many places are paying ZERO or close to it – the Megabanks, short-term US Treasuries, and money market sweep funds.
 Do you know what Chase offers on a 1-year CD?
 0.02% APY.
 Bank of America on their 10-year CD?
 0.15% APY.
 Meanwhile, the rates below vary from 1% up to over 3% annualized.

 Best Currently Available Interest Rates

-All rates are believed current as of writing, 11/3/14.
+All rates were checked as of 8/6/15.